leanprover/lean4/doc/lua/lua.md

 the level expressions in any normal form.
 We can use the method `normalize` for that.
 The normalization procedure is also use to implement the method `is_equivalent` that returns true when two level expressions are equivalent.
-The Lua API also contains the methdo `is_geq` that can be used to check whether a level expression represents a universe bigger than or equal another one.
+The Lua API also contains the method `is_geq` that can be used to check whether a level expression represents a universe bigger than or equal another one.